-Note: 2014 comprises a 14 month reporting period
+Note: 2014 comprises a 14 month reporting period.
+All EPS figures are on diluted shares.
 Source: Palace Capital accounts; Hardman & Co Research estimates

-Rental income

-The rental line, it should be noted, currently receives nil from Hudson House at York, in the books at £16m and - since March 2018 - being demolished and redeveloped.
+Rental income The rental line, it should be noted, currently receives nil from Hudson House at York, in the books at £16m and - since March 2018 - being demolished and redeveloped.
 No development profits are assumed in the model's time horizon.
 Note that - as is normal for real estate - some new leases offer initial rent-free periods.
 The impact of these, for accounting purposes, is spread across the lease.

-Direct property costs

-Direct property costs include an element of uncovered expenses such as the rates bills or service charges on void assets.
+Direct property costs Direct property costs include an element of uncovered expenses such as the rates bills or service charges on void assets.
 This is a normal function of the investment strategy, with reduction in these costs a material part of adding value to acquisitions.

-Admin expenses

-Administrative expenses in 2018 included £0.7m one-off costs of Palace Capital moving to the main market (from AIM).

-Revaluation

-We expect modest like-for-like rent inflation, which would lead to a small positive revaluation each year, assuming stable valuation yields.
+Admin expenses Administrative expenses in 2018 included £0.7m one-off costs of Palace Capital moving to the main market (from AIM).
+Revaluation We expect modest like-for-like rent inflation, which would lead to a small positive revaluation each year, assuming stable valuation yields.
 This element of revaluation is excluded from our 2020 estimates.
 Some assets are seeing significant rent rises per square foot (e.g. Milton Keynes and others).
 We consider this and certain void reductions would impart upwards pressure on 2019 valuations.
 The new Hudson House development sees construction commencing early calendar 2019.
 We model significant development surplus but make no assumption of revaluation in 2020.

-Finance costs

-We estimate interest costs of 3.4% with £0.4m p.a. amortisation of fees.
+Finance costs We estimate interest costs of 3.4% with £0.4m p.a. amortisation of fees.
 Interest costs on development of Hudson House are capitalised.
 Development debt is on balance sheet.
-Finance costs include ca.£0.1m head lease costs.

-Tax

-Tax: Palace Capital chooses not to convert to a REIT so allows for a £6.5m deferred tax liability.
+Finance costs include ca.£0.1m head lease costs. Тах Tax: Palace Capital chooses not to convert to a REIT so allows for a £6.5m deferred tax liability.
+The table above shows total tax and also, in italics , the line for the element of tax which is excluded for the purposes of calculating EPRA profits.